mm5agm/WSPR-Multi-Band/README.md

 # WSPR Multi Band
 ESP32 Multi Band WSPR beacon

-If your new to the Arduino and ESP32 please read the readme.md in my WSPR repository for a comprehensive setup guide.
+If you are new to the Arduino and ESP32 please read the readme.md in my WSPR repository for a comprehensive setup guide.

 It will save you time if you do the single band first.
 Once you get that going, you will only need to upload and compile WSPR_ESP32_Multiband.ino